Eugocode/DataScience/README.md

 ## 💡 What to learn?

+**🗃️ Web Scraping:**
+This section contains web scraping projects for a single and multiple pages.

 **🗃️ Data Wrangling and Preprocessing:** (In Progress)

 This section contains scripts and notebooks implementing data cleaning, preprocessing, and feature engineering techniques.
 It includes handling missing values, encoding categorical variables, and scaling features for machine learning models.